 First, let me clear up one common misconception, that introverts are quiet.
 Well, some are, others, like me, are not.
-We are talkative but mostly like to talk about topics we have interest in, and we talk to limited number of people, but not being the center of attention whereby everyone is listening to us.
+We are talkative but mostly like to talk about topics we have an interest in, and we talk to a limited number of people, but not being the center of attention whereby everyone is listening to us.

 They draw their energy from solitude.
 A good example is one time I was a bridesmaid at a wedding.
-We had a rehearsal the day before the wedding with all the other bridesmaids, groomsmen and other supporters.
-On the wedding day, we had the preparation part, church wedding, photo session, and reception, all of which we were expected to be social, smile, and of course be around hundreds of people.
+We had a rehearsal the day before the wedding with all the other bridesmaids, groomsmen, and other supporters.
+On the wedding day, we had the preparation part, church wedding, photo session, and reception, all of which we were expected to be sociable, smile, and of course be around hundreds of people.
 By the time we got to the evening party, I was so exhausted, not physically, but from the human interaction that I had to sneak out early and go home.

 My very extroverted brother does not understand how I spend a whole day (sometimes even a week if I have food supply) without going outside.
 Although I take a walk in the morning or evening (alone) I hardly ever leave the house and not talk to anyone all day and I am fine with that.
 To extroverts, this is inconceivable.

 Some extroverts like being the center of attention and will not mind being in a crowd and having been the one talking and everyone is listening.
-Most extroverts can party for days, (not necessarily under the influence of something) and still crave for more human interaction.
+Most extroverts can party for days, (not necessarily under the influence of something) and still crave more human interaction.

 This is why I recommend taking personality tests and using this information when choosing a career.
 An extrovert friend told me she was hired as an accountant in one of the international accounting firms.
 She had great pay and benefits but she told me she couldn’t stand another day in an office working on figures.

-Like I said, I have more information on introversion than extroversion because I highly relate and have researched more about the topic (I recommend, Quiet by Susan Cain for introverts).
+As I said, I have more information on introversion than extroversion because I highly relate and have researched more about the topic (I recommend, Quiet by Susan Cain for introverts).
 I really would like to hear from an extrovert; what did I miss?
 Anything you can add, extroverts?